DevExpress/testcafe-studio-docs/documentation/overview/README.md

 TestCafe Studio is a cross-platform IDE for end-to-end web testing that does not require WebDriver or other tools.
 It works on Windows, MacOS, and Linux, and in every popular browser.
 You can install it in a couple of minutes and start testing right away.

-TestCafe Studio provides advanced features that help you to test web apps fast.
+TestCafe Studio provides the following features.

 * You can create, edit and maintain end-to-end tests with a visual recorder without writing code.
 See [Recording Tests](../working-with-testcafe-studio/recording-tests.md).